Crop and Soil Science

 CROP 563, SEED BIOLOGY, 3 Credits

 Information about reproductive development of plants such as pollination and fertilization, which is important for the initiation of seed formation, will be provided.
 Embryo and endosperm development as well as accumulation of seed storage materials, which are major events during seed development, will be covered, as well as the dormancy and germination mechanisms in mature seeds.
-Lectures and discussions (presentations required for graduate students).
-Offered even years.
-Lec/lab.
-CROSSLISTED as CROP 463/HORT 463 and CROP 563/HORT 563.
+CROSSLISTED as CROP 563/HORT 563.

 Equivalent to: HORT 563